 They should focus more on their job than spending time on social media.

 They should pay attention to the fact that social media is actually a distraction.

 But its misuse due to its addictive nature is definitely a legit concern for employers.

-Timely intervention and use of social media monitoring apps could help both employers and employees in the long run, increasing both efficiency and productivity.
+Timely intervention and the use of social media monitoring apps could help both employers and employees in the long run, increasing both efficiency and productivity.

 That’s all for now

 Is social media a working distraction for you?